piratefsh/piratefsh.github.io/_posts/2015-04-30-battle-of-the-captchas.md

 ![No Spam Captcha](/assets/images/captchas/captcha-nospam-coblis.png)

 This one was nice, but was part of a paid service.
 It's implementable, but having to introduce a drag and drop library felt like an overkill just for a captcha.
 I wanted to keep our captcha as lightweight as possible.
-Also, I ain't gonna cross-browser test that thing on IE8.
-Apparently we have clients who visit the site on Windows XP.
-No ma'am, no ham.
+Also, I ain't gonna cross-browser test that thing on IE8 (apparently we have clients who visit the site on Windows XP.
+Cue gasp).

 ### Math
 Not to say that robots are worse at math than humans are, but this would work assuming that bots don't have built in intelligence to detect math questions like these: